Waheed Murad: Awards and honours

 On 2 October 2019, Google celebrated Murad's 81st birthday with a doodle on its homepage for Pakistan.
-At PTV Awards in 2012 on June 11th at 17th PTV Awards tributes were paid to him and he was awarded PTV Pakistani Legend Award which was given to his son Adil Murad.
-The Government of Pakistan named a street and intersection after him in Lahore on August 16th, 2021.
+At PTV Awards in 2012 on 11 June at 17th PTV Awards tributes were paid to him and he was awarded PTV Pakistani Legend Award which was given to his son Adil Murad.

+Tributes and honours

+His biography Waheed Murad: His Life and Our Times, authored by Khurram Ali Shafique, was published in 2015.

+The Government of Pakistan named a street and intersection after him in Lahore on 16 August 2021.